How to claim

 You can claim the cost of the return journey from your home or work to court.
 You must keep all bus, train and car parking receipts and return them with your claim form.

 If you are driving to and from court, you claim for mileage costs.
-This will be paid at either the standard rate for public transport or at the set mileage rate of 25.7 pence per mile.
+This is paid at the set mileage rate of £0.257 a mile.

 - in cases of an emergency